Showing posts with label Arts and Cultural Heritage. Show all posts

 In our reality today, God may be talking to and commanding us on what to do, but we choose to ignore Him or simply don't focus on listening to Him.
 We are preoccupied with daily activities, work, or building relationships with our family and the community.
 Still, we only give him a little time and attention due to many physical, mental, and emotional distractions.

 It's also a reality that God may take away something valuable or someone we love and that we have nothing to oppose but to accept it wholeheartedly because that is His will, which is the Divine plan.
-Then we realize that God is in total control of everything, even the breath we take and even our last breath on earth.
+Then we realize that God is in total control of everything, even the breath we take and our last breath on earth.

 Eid'l Adha is not just significant among our Muslim brothers and sisters because all of us, regardless of faith, may have learned about the sacrifices that we have to make.